-Led efforts to explore new scalable and flexible
+Led efforts to explore new technologies to develop scalable and flexible technology and promote innovation

 - Oversaw the deployment of modular index technology allowing Index research to significantly reduce time to market, utilizing the technology framework created. - Proactively managed exploration of new technologies in the area of artificial intelligence and machine learning, as well as natural language processing ("NLP").
 Under his leadership, the Company began implementing NLP, application programming interface and cloud initiatives across data and technology teams. - Drove transformation of data and content services into a shared enterprise service, to support the Company's evolution and growth, which were accelerated by One MSCI opportunities.